ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 While you can have multiple branches in your repository, there is always exact one working branch in your local repository, which is the one you are currently working on.
 This is what is in your *working directory* or *working copy*.
 Any commit you make will be against the working branch.

 ```
-git branch <branch-name>
+git branch <branch-name> [<commit>]
 ```

 will create a new branch for you.
 Choose a short descriptive branch name.
+The optional `<commit>` specifies a commit to start from.
+If you don´t give the `<commit>`, the branch will be created from the latest commit in the current branch.

 ![]({{site.url}}/i/blog/git_new_branch.jpg)
 {:.double}